TeamAOF/Requests/README.md

 - **Asteroid Belt**: allow outer end islands to spawn at any height in the world.
 - **Village API**: API for adding village structures.
 - **Skill Leveling**: skills (mining, harvesting, lumbering) have levels, and you can't do certain actions without a level.
 For example, diamonds require level 15.
 One idea is to stay away from a numerical approach; keep numbers away from the user, and simply alert them to when new things can be mined (eg. "You notice a speck of blue while mining... maybe you should try and break it?").
 Could also hide certain blocks, such as ores, until the correct level is hit.
+- **Cave Conquesting**: instead of small caves, the world is filled with huge tunnels that are detailed to look like mineshafts and digsites.
+Caves can have ore deposits at certain levels, but you'll have to clear through groups of mob camps to get to it.
+Styled with custom flooring, and depth blocks on the wall for detail.

 ### Completed Ideas
 - **Loot Bags**: any sort of loot bag mechanic which is obtained through quests and mob kills.